ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 We can see the overhead at Random bits is a whooping 87.99%.
-Typically there is no one cause that we can attribute to such overheads, since they are very specific to the program.
-It might need a little careful inspection to find out what is causing them.
+Typically there is no one cause that we can attribute to such overheads, since they are very specific to particular programs.
+It might need a bit of careful inspection to find out what is causing them.
 In this case, the Random module is sharing same state amongst all the domains, which is causing contention when multiple domains are trying to access it at a time.